mattermost/docs/source/administration/product-recipes-template.rst

 Pre-Installation/Pre-Configuration Notes
 ----------------------------------------

 Define the pre-installation information.
-Breifly describe the pre-installation or pre-configuration notes.
+Briefly describe the pre-installation or pre-configuration notes.
 Things you might include:

 - Environment information